lokidokicoki/dnd-lite/rules.md

 This includes fighters, brawlers, paladins, knights, barbarians and other types who like to talk with their fists.

+__Kickers__

-You can use any weapon without penalty, you can wear any armour without penalty.
+- You can use any weapon without penalty.
+- You can wear any armour without penalty.

 __Stat boosts__